Lesterpaintstheworld/aider/website/examples/chat-transcript-css.md

 ```

 > Applied edit to index.html
-> Commit eee902e aider_nova: Added more padding on the top of the box and brought the label into the box so it doesn't intersect the border.
+> Commit eee902e aider: Added more padding on the top of the box and brought the label into the box so it doesn't intersect the border.

 </div>